gtmassey/thread/README.md

 Laravel's String helper classes are a gigantic leap in the right direction (IMO), but it's wrapped in the Laravel framework, and while you can use it outside of Laravel, I'd rather see a dedicated third party library that is framework-agnostic.

-Twine is a framework-agnostic, static-method focused wrapper class for easily manipulating strings in PHP.
+Thread is a framework-agnostic, static-method focused wrapper class for easily manipulating strings in PHP.
 No more calling random functions with random arguments and hoping for the best.
-Instead, create a new Twine object, and manipulate the underlying string by chaining methods together in an elegant and fluent way.
+Instead, create a new Thread object, and manipulate the underlying string by chaining methods together in an elegant and fluent way.

-## Why Twine?
+## Why Thread?

-I grew up on a farm, we used bailing twine for almost everything.
-It's strong, it's flexible, it's versatile, and it's cheap.
-Here, Twine.php is flexible, versatile, and free!

-"Twine" also a synonym for "string", and that fact just tickles me.
-Instead of creating a "string", you create a Twine object.
-Does it roll off the tongue the way string does?
-No, but it's close enough, and it's a fun play on words.
+Originally, I wanted to call this package "Thread", but while working on an alpha version, I stumbled across the [PHLAK/Thread](https://github.com/PHLAK/Thread) package, which accomplishes the exact same thing I was trying to do, and does it well.

+So, instead of a play on words from my farming origins (Thread being a synonym for string, and a tool we used for everything on the farm), I decided to go with a play on words from my mother's hobby of sewing and quilting.
+So, "string" from computer science, meet "thread" from fiber arts.

+Not to be confused with "thread" as in the singular process that runs on a CPU... that's a different thing entirely.

 Plus, 'string' is a reserved word in PHP, so I couldn't use that anyway.